-Step 3: On the left side of the screen, click on Drive C. On the right hand side you will see tabs for program Name, Size, and Migration Suggestion.
-Under the Name tab, you’ll see a list of programs on your computer’s drive C. Tick the particular programs that you wish to transfer.
+Step 3: On the left side of the screen, click on Drive C. On the right-hand side, you will see tabs for program Name, Size, and Migration Suggestion.
+Under the Name tab, you’ll see a list of programs on your computer’s drive C. Tick the programs you wish to transfer.

 Step 4: Once you’ve selected the programs to transfer, go ahead and choose the drive where you want to transfer them.
-To do that, simply click on the Triangle Icon then at the bottom of the same window, click Transfer.
-The process of moving all the selected programs to your preferred local drive will then commence.
+To do that, click on the Triangle Icon, then at the bottom of the same window, click Transfer.
+Moving all the selected programs to your preferred local drive will then commence.

 Here are the steps to follow under this option.

-Step 2: Once you have identified the particular program(s) that you intend to relocate, select it then click on Move.
+Step 2: Once you have identified the program(s) that you intend to relocate, select it, then click on Move.

 You can also relocate a program from drive C to another drive via storage settings.
 Here’s how to do that:

-Step 2: On the right hand side pane of the storage settings screen, click on Apps & features to access all the programs installed on your PC.
-You can use Sort by and Filter by features to find the program(s) that you wish to relocate.
+Step 2: On the right-hand side pane of the storage settings screen, click on Apps & features to access all the programs installed on your PC.
+You can use Sort and Filter by features to find the program(s) you wish to relocate.

 The selected program will then be moved from the default installation drive C to the selected disk.

-Step 4: The transfer normally lasts a few seconds or minutes.
+Step 4: The transfer typically lasts a few seconds or minutes.
 Wait patiently till the process is complete.

 - Only programs with the Move option can be relocated to an alternative disk using windows settings.